COVID-19 pandemic in Kazakhstan: Prevention

 On 2 February, 83 Kazakhs were evacuated from the Chinese city of Wuhan, where the COVID-19 pandemic began, of which 80 were students.
-After being inspected, the arrivals were placed in quarantine for 14 days in a specially designated building at the multidisciplinary hospital that was located 7 km from Nur-Sultan.
+After being inspected, the arrivals were placed in quarantine for 14 days in a specially designated building at the multidisciplinary hospital that was located 7 km from Astana.
 On 5 February, by the request of the Kazakh government, another 8 Kazakhs were evacuated from Wuhan by the assistance of Russia and Uzbekistan.
 5 citizens were under medical supervision in Tashkent for two weeks, and the other three in Tyumen.

 From 20 February, a methodology had been introduced for ranking countries into 3 categories, depending on the degree of risk of the spread of the coronavirus.
 Depending on the level of risk, people arriving from countries that were facing serious outbreaks according to KVI, faced monitoring.

-On 23 February, a flight carrying passengers from Tokyo to Nur-Sultan was quarantined which included 20 Kazakhs and 4 people from the Diamond Princess cruise, that faced the outbreak of the COVID-19 on board.
+On 23 February, a flight carrying passengers from Tokyo to Astana was quarantined which included 20 Kazakhs and 4 people from the Diamond Princess cruise, that faced the outbreak of the COVID-19 on board.
 The investigation did not reveal the presence of virus.

 On 26 February, a decision was made starting from 1 March to suspend flights from Iran and limit the number of flights to South Korea from 9 to 3 per week.
-On March 2, it was also decided to introduce from March 5 a temporary ban on Iranian citizens entering Kazakhstan and to suspend the Nur-Sultan-Baku flight, limit the number of flights of the Almaty-Baku route from five to one per week, and on the Aktau-Baku route from seven to one per week.
+On March 2, it was also decided to introduce from March 5 a temporary ban on Iranian citizens entering Kazakhstan and to suspend the Astana-Baku flight, limit the number of flights of the Almaty-Baku route from five to one per week, and on the Aktau-Baku route from seven to one per week.

 From 1 March, the Ministry of Health introduced the fourth stage of strengthening.
 Travelers arrival from category 1a countries were placed in quarantine for 14 days, and under medical supervision for 10 days.
 People arriving from category 1b countries were placed in home quarantine for 14 days.
 By the decision of the sanitary service, these arrivals could be quarantined in a medical facility.
 People arriving from countries of the second category were under medical supervision at home for 14 days, followed by a 10-day call.
 Others who arrived from countries of the third category were remotely monitored for 24 days.
 The ministry said that there were no cases of virus in which the statement received criticism from the public which claimed that the coronavirus was already in Kazakhstan considering its close proximity and shared border with China that remained open for a while prior.
 This led to many rumors that the Kazakh government was purposely hiding the cases of COVID-19 in the country to which the Minister of Information and Public Development Dauren Abaev dismissed these claims on 12 March.